wein.plus

 Pantelleria

-Sicily is a volcanic island (ancient Cossyra) with 83 km² of land, located about 100 km southwest of Sicily and 6 km east of Cape Bon in Tunisia.
-It is famous for its capers, which thrive particularly well here.
-The Phoenicians allegedly brought the Zibibbo (here synonymous with Muscat d'Alexandrie) to the island and consecrated the pressed wine to their favourite goddess Tanit.
-This variety is still almost exclusively cultivated here today.
-Typical are strong, sweet passito wines made from sun-dried grapes.
-The first of this type were produced from 1880 and won a medal at the 1900 World Exhibition in Paris.
+A volcanic island belonging to Sicily (ancient Cossyra) with a land area of 83 km², located around 100 km south-west of Sicily and 6 kilometres east of Cape Bon in Tunisia.
+It is famous for its capers, which grow particularly well here.
+The Phoenicians are said to have brought the Zibibbo (here synonymous with Muscat d'Alexandrie) to the island and dedicated the pressed wine to their favourite goddess Tanit.
+This dominant variety is still almost exclusively cultivated here today.
+Typical wines are high-alcohol, sweet passito wines made from sun-dried grapes.
+The first wines of this type were produced from 1880 onwards and won a medal at the 1900 World Exhibition in Paris.

 Voices of our members